 The judicial process possesses a unique characteristic not generally found in other elements of the criminal justice system: The adversary process.
-The philosophy behind the adversary process holds that justice is to be done according to the law and within the process of the adversary system of procedure.
+The philosophy behind the adversary process is based on the assumption that truth can best be ascertained through the efforts of two opposing sides engaged in a form of combat before an impartial observer.
 This philosophy is the result of experience dating back to the days of trial by combat.
 The adversary process, when properly used, continues to be the best means of determining truth and securing justice.
-However, it is important that the participants in the adjudication process recognize that while interests and processes may be adverse, the goals of all involved are common.
+However, it is important that the participants in the adjudication process recognize that, while interests and processes may be adverse, the goals of all involved are common.
 This recognition is vitally necessary to the continued operation of the judicial process.
 This recognition is also a prerequisite to any measures designed to improve the system.

-Public concern over the performance of the courts system should be regarded by all members of that system as a call to action.
+Public concern over the performance of the judicial system should be regarded by all members of that system as a call to action.
 The public is demanding that its system of justice perform its function.
-That demand underlines the necessity of each person engaged in the judicial process performing his responsibilities conscientiously and well.
+That demand underlines the necessity of each person engaged in the judicial process performing his responsibilities conscientiously and efficiently.

 The courts are a pivotal point in the criminal justice system, serving as the link between apprehension and correction.
 The court system is also much more.
-There are no less than three major, critical decisions which may be made while a case comes under the jurisdiction of the courts system: 1) The prosecutor's decision to charge, which charges to file, how many counts to allege and the degree of the charges, 2) the determination of guilt or innocence or the decision to accept or reject a negotiated plea, and 3) the determination of what sentence will be imposed following conviction.
+There are no less than three major, critical decisions which may be made while a case comes under the jurisdiction of the courts system: 1) The prosecutor's decision to charge, which charges to file, how many counts to allege and the degree of the charges, 2) the determination of guilt or innocence or the decision to accept or reject a plea, and 3) the determination of what sentence will be imposed following conviction.
 The implications of all these decisions upon the accused are evident.
 These decisions also affect the criminal justice system itself.